amata7/coding-quiz/README.md

 --to do--

-make each question option selectable to be submitted on submit, a function will determine whether the answer is correct or incorrect
+have timer begin when the start button is clicked on submit, the amount of incorrect answers will take off a certain amount of time which is used for score

-have timer begin when the start button is clicked if incorrect, some time will be taken off
+results page

-the results page has their number of correct answers a score is given based on their time they can save a high score and enter in a name
+a score is given based on their time and answers they can save a high score and enter in a name cached information of recent high scores